 The legend of the Dearg Due started two thousand years ago.
 There lived a young girl who was a legendary beauty with blood-red lips and pale blonde hair.
 Men travelled from far-off lands to ask for her hand.

 The poor girl suffered abuse at the hands of her new husband.
-Among his heinous forms of torture included drawing blood from her and locking her away in a tower cell.
+Among his heinous forms of torture were drawing blood from her and locking her away in a tower cell.
 The girl waited in vain to be rescued by her former love.

 But when it became apparent that he wasn’t coming to save her, she became depressed and lonely.
 She lost hope and began wasting away, not eating or drinking, until her body gave in.
 Some say that before she released her final breath, she vowed a terrible vengeance on the men who had wronged her.
 The girl was buried in a small churchyard near Strongbow’s Tree in Waterford County, Southeast Ireland.